 - Get your own personal expert Travel Advisor to assist with any questions you may have and tailor the trip to your specifications

-- Experience a fun four-week guided adventure tour roaming around Thailand and 8 days packed full of fun activities in and around Sydney and Auckland.
+- Experience a fun four-week guided adventure tour roaming around Thailand and 8 days packed full of fun activities in and around Sydney and Auckland or Queenstown.

 - Customise your trip with exciting travel add ons.